abchk1234/asbt/README.md

 asbt -c  # check for updates to packages installed from the repo asbt -c all # check all installed packages for updates to packages from the repo

-# Notes
+# Notes:

-1) When searching, a *(wildcard) at both ends is implied.
+* When searching, a *(wildcard) at both ends is implied.

 For example, if one wants to search for all packages which have the word "xfce", one can use `asbt search xfce` instead of `asbt search '*xfce*'`

-2) When querying, if the package(s) is/are installed, they will they displayed, else no output.
+* When querying, if the package(s) is/are installed, they will they displayed, else no output.
 A *(wildcard) at both ends is also implied when querying.

-3) Suppose that you want to install a built package virtualbox-kernel (asbt install virtualbox-kernel), and you get something like:
+* Suppose that you want to install a built package virtualbox-kernel (asbt install virtualbox-kernel), and you get something like:

 Installing virtualbox-kernel
 /usr/bin/asbt: line 135: [: /home/aaditya/packages/virtualbox-kernel-4.3.4_3.10.17-x86_64-1_SBo.tgz: binary operator expected